Retire to Colombia

 5. South America´s Rising Star Location

 Colombia is a perfect retirement haven for those who like to discover things for themselves and not follow the beaten path.
 The days of Colombia´s dark past are gone and the country has been transformed into a thriving, welcoming place.

-The New York Times has chosen Colombia as number two of 52 countries to visit in 2018.
-Tourism has been growing over the past several years.
-Just last year tourism jumped by 24%.
+The New York Times has chosen some locations in Colombia in their 52 countries to visit in 2021.
+Tourism has been growing over the past several years prior to COVID, and will undoubtedly continue to grow as the world opens up again to international travel.
 With attention like this, expats and retirees are beginning to discover all that Colombia has to offer.
 Get in on the ground floor and find the part of the country that fits your needs.
 You won´t exactly be a pioneer, as there are expats living in Colombia now, but you will be coming before the crowds discover it.